 I've been rescuing wildlife since I was 7.
 I started working with dogs in my teens and now have 40+ years of experience working with them.
 I've always related to animals better than humans!

 My main role with GPR is tracking, trapping and working with dogs that have issues.
 I deal primarily with the dogs that have been lost, abandoned, and/or abused.
 I work with the dogs daily to help them overcome their issues.
 At my place they can decompress, relax, get over their fears and learn to be a well balanced dog again who is ready for a new home!

 I've been an animal lover all of my life and if my home was as big as my heart, I would have room for them all!
-The next best thing I can do to help animals in need is by volunteering and fostering, which I have been doing for the past year.
-I've been fostering for GPR exclusively for a few months now and love being able to give these dogs a safe space to become the dogs they were meant to be.
+The next best thing I can do to help animals in need is by volunteering and fostering, which I have been doing for the past couple of years.
+I've been fostering for GPR exclusively since 2019 and love being able to give these dogs a safe space to become the dogs they were meant to be.
 I've also been lucky enough to be able to put my skills to use and design the GPR website!

 In 2015 I adopted my first 8 week old Pyrenees/Golden Retriever from Petfinder and had no idea what I had gotten myself into!
 I immediately started training and socializing Finn and began Therapy Dog training when she was old enough.
 My girl is now 5 years old and a wonderful therapy dog & my boy is a 3 year old love bug.
 I was lead to Linda and this rescue in 2019 when I was helping someone who could not afford care for her Pyrenees.
 I was a recently retired nurse looking for a way to help those in need in addition to my therapy dog visits with my own Pyr & it was a natural fit.
 I have learned a lot about this breed over the years & working with the rescue as a coordinator has taught me even more.
 It is truly a labor of love!